DETENTION REPORT

 The IIIM has the advantage of being able to draw upon many different sources of evidence from its Central Repository of Information and Evidence to inform its analysis.
 This can significantly assist competent jurisdictions who may have access to a more limited range of evidence.
 The IIIM’s analysis can also assist in shedding light on the overall context in which specific crimes have taken place.
 The Detention Report has been designed as a flexible resource that could be used in many different ways by justice actors.
 Information and evidence obtained by the IIIM is preserved according to international criminal law standards maximising the chances that it can assist in a wide range of different jurisdictions, with different legal frameworks.

-A. Given the applicable consent restrictions and sensitive or potentially identifying nature of individual witness narratives, much of the detail from individual accounts could not be retained in a public report.
-In many instances, these details relate to the perspectives and experiences of children, persons with disabilities, and victims/survivors of sexual violence and other gender-based crimes, which the IIIM ensured were included in the Report pursuant to its inclusive justice approach.
-However, these perspectives still robustly informed its focus and overall analysis.
+A. In preparing the Report, in line with its commitment to inclusive justice, the IIIM sought to integrate the perspectives and experiences of children, persons with disabilities, and victims/survivors of sexual violence and other gender-based crimes.
+Given the applicable consent restrictions and sensitive or potentially identifying nature of individual witness narratives, much of the detail from individual accounts could not be retained in a public report, but these perspectives still robustly informed its focus and overall analysis.

 More generally, the IIIM’s reliance on witness interview records and the public disclosure of information therefrom depends on the witness’ consent, and on any conditions placed on use of materials by the sources.
 In line with these restrictions, some witness accounts were used descriptively, while others were redacted and only aggregated and reflected in the overarching analysis in the public version of the Report.
 In addition, the IIIM undertakes its own assessment to ensure the protection of potentially sensitive information and anything that could put witnesses or their relatives at risk is not disclosed.
 This has resulted in the extensive removal or redaction of relevant information and details provided by witnesses from the public version of the Detention Report.